seamplex/feenox/doc/sds.md

 lorenz.md
 ```

 As already stated, FeenoX is designed and implemented following the UNIX philosophy in general and Eric Raymond's 17 Unix Rules ([sec:unix]) in particular.
-One of the main ideas is the rule of _separation_ that essentially asks to separate mechanism from policy, that in the computational engineering world translates into separating the frontend from the backend.
+One of the main ideas is the _rule of separation_ that essentially asks to separate mechanism from policy, that in the computational engineering world translates into separating the frontend from the backend.
 The usage of FeenoX to compute and of Gnuplot to plot is a clear example of separation.
-Same idea applies to PDEs, where the mesh is created with Gmsh and the output can be post-processed with Gmsh, Paraview or any other post-processing system (even a web-based interface) that follows the UNIX rule of separation.
+Same idea applies to PDEs, where the mesh is created with Gmsh and the output can be post-processed with Gmsh, Paraview or any other post-processing system (even a web-based interface) that follows rule of separation.
 Even though most FEA programs eventually separate the interface from the solver up to some degree, there are cases in which they are still dependent such that changing the former needs updating the latter.

 From the very beginning, FeenoX is designed as a pure backend which should nevertheless provide appropriate mechanisms for different frontends to be able to communicate and to provide a friendly interface for the final user.
 Yet, the separation is complete in the sense that the nature of the frontends can radically change (say from a desktop-based point-and-click program to a web-based immersive augmented-reality application) without needing the modify the backend.
 Not only far more flexibility is given by following this path, but also develop efficiency and quality is encouraged since programmers working on the lower-level of an engineering tool usually do not have the skills needed to write good user-experience interfaces, and conversely.